Mideast mediators strike hopeful note after talks in Doha

-JERUSALEM — (AP) — Mediators trying to end the Israel-Hamas war expressed hope for an imminent deal Friday, saying two days of talks had wrapped up in Qatar and they aimed to reconvene in Cairo next week to seal an agreement to stop the fighting.
+JERUSALEM — (AP) — Mediators trying to end the Israel-Hamas war expressed hope for an imminent deal Friday, saying two days of talks had wrapped up in Qatar and that they plan to reconvene in Cairo next week to seal an agreement to stop the fighting.

-Israel did not immediately respond and a statement from Hamas did not sound enthusiastic about the latest proposed deal to end the 10-month-old devastating war in Gaza and free Israeli hostages held in the territory.
+Israel issued a vague statement saying it appreciated the mediators' efforts, and a statement from Hamas did not sound enthusiastic about the latest proposed deal to end the devastating 10-month war in Gaza and free Israeli hostages held in the territory.
 A cease-fire is seen as the best hope for heading off an even larger regional conflict.

+But U.S. President Joe Biden seemed optimistic, saying, “We are closer than we’ve ever been” to an agreement.

+Biden has expressed optimism for a deal before, only for talks to break down.

+“We may have something,” Biden told reporters Friday.
+“But we’re not there yet.”

-Both sides had agreed in principle to the plan President Joe Biden announced on May 31.
-But Hamas has proposed amendments and Israel has suggested clarifications, leading each side to accuse the other of trying to tank a deal.
+Both sides agreed in principle to the plan Biden announced on May 31.
+But Hamas has proposed amendments, and Israel has suggested clarifications, leading each side to accuse the other of trying to tank a deal.

 Hamas has rejected Israel’s demands, which include a lasting military presence along the border with Egypt and a line bisecting Gaza where it would search Palestinians returning to their homes to root out militants.

-The statement from the mediators — Qatar, the United States and Egypt — said U.S. officials had presented a proposal that would bridge the gaps remaining between both sides’ positions.
-Teams will continue working in the coming days on how to implement the specifics of the proposal, they said.
+The statement from the mediators — Qatar, the United States and Egypt — said U.S. officials had presented a proposal that would bridge the remaining gaps between both sides.
+Teams will continue working in the coming days on how to implement specific measures, they said.

 “Senior officials from our governments will reconvene in Cairo before the end of next week with the aim to conclude the deal under the terms put forward today,” the statement said.